kreardon/atmospheric_dispersion/idl/README.md

-The IDL version of the Solar Atmospheric Dispersion Package also requires the installation of the IDL Astronomy User's Library, available here:
+The IDL version of the Solar Atmospheric Dispersion Module also requires the installation of the IDL Astronomy User's Library, available here:

 https://idlastro.gsfc.nasa.gov